Introduction

 Collaborative care

-In many cases, the care for a patient is optimized through collaboration between psychiatrists and psychologists, combining medication management with psychotherapeutic techniques.
+In many cases, patient care is optimized through collaboration between psychiatrists and psychologists, combining medication management with psychotherapeutic techniques.
 This multidisciplinary approach ensures that the patient's needs are addressed holistically, considering their condition's biological and psychological aspects.

 Both psychiatrists and psychologists play pivotal roles in the mental health professional landscape.
 Their specific education, skills, and approaches to treatment complement each other, providing a comprehensive framework for addressing the complexities of mental health issues.
 Whether through the prescription of medication, the provision of psychotherapy, or a combination of both, these professionals offer invaluable support to individuals navigating the challenges of mental disorders.